History of Hobart: Late 20th century

 The issue divided locals and politicians alike, and a referendum was called in 1968.
 With a 58% majority, the referendum was passed, and construction began on what was to become an icon of the Hobart waterfront, the 17 story dodecagonal (12-sided) tower of the Wrest Point Hotel Casino.
 It opened in 1973 amid much fanfare and was soon leading another tourism boom with gamblers and celebrities visiting from throughout the world.

 Despite the double boom in tourism in the 1950s and 1960s, Tasmania's geographic isolation deterred the craved foreign investment in industry that was needed to stimulate the economy, and the government was constantly dealing with economic fluctuations.
 Hobart went through short periods of building booms, followed by longer stagnations, a cycle that continued into the 1990s.

-On Sunday 5 January 1975, a disaster occurred in Hobart when the handyweight bulk ore carrier collided with the Tasman Bridge in what would later be referred to as the Tasman Bridge disaster.
+On Sunday 5 January 1975, a disaster occurred in Hobart when the handyweight bulk ore carrier Lake Illawarra collided with the Tasman Bridge in what would later be referred to as the Tasman Bridge disaster.
 The ship crashed into pylon 19, and then bounced across to strike pylon 18, knocking both pylons down, and also causing a 127-metre section of steel and concrete roadway to collapse onto the deck of the ship.
 The Illawarra sank, killing seven crew, and five motorists were killed when they drove off the gap, plunging into the river below.

 Whilst many ferry services were launched to try and aid commuters stranded by the disaster, others had to endure a 20 km round trip to the temporary bridge that was constructed near Risdon Cove.
 Although it isolated many city workers, the disaster had a positive effect in that it encouraged a boom in the establishment of local commercial services on the eastern shore in places such as Rosny Park.

-The disaster prompted the development of a second major crossing of the Derwent River near the location of the temporary Bailey bridge at Risdon Cove, 10 km to the north of the Tasman Bridge.
+The disaster prompted the development of a second major crossing of the River Derwent near the location of the temporary Bailey bridge at Risdon Cove, 10 km to the north of the Tasman Bridge.
 With Federal Government funding, the $49 million Bowen Bridge was opened on 23 February 1984 by newly elected Prime Minister Bob Hawke.
-The bridge was named after Lieutenant John Bowen who had established the first British settlement at Risdon Cove in 1803, approximately 500 metres from the eastern landing of the new bridge.
+The bridge was named after Lieutenant John Bowen, who had established the first British settlement at Risdon Cove in 1803, approximately 500 metres from the eastern landing of the new bridge.

-The Bowen Bridge, completed in 1984, provides an alternative crossing of the Derwent River between Risdon Cove and Glenorchy, 10 km to the north of the Tasman Bridge.
+The Bowen Bridge, completed in 1984, provides an alternative crossing of the River Derwent between Risdon Cove and Glenorchy, 10 km to the north of the Tasman Bridge.